Join Our Village Teaching Program

-- You love spending time with kids;
+You love spending time with kids;

-- School life keeps you young!
+School life keeps you young!

 There is electricity but no indoor plumbing.
 Expect pit latrines and cold bucket showers.

-School terms vary annually but are likely to be: Feb 1 to April 15, May 15 to August 15, Sept 15 to November 30.
+School terms vary annually but are likely to be: Feb 1 to April 21, May 23 to August 23, Sept 15 to November 30.

 Want to work with special needs kids?
 You can!
 Mention it in your application and we will make it happen.